John-Stanek/DroneRescue/labs/lab05_doxygen/README.md

 <br>

 ***NOTE: Students working on their personal machines will have to [download](https://www.doxygen.nl/manual/install.html) the doxygen executable before continuing.
-CSE labs machines already have doxygen installed.***
+If a student is using Docker on their personal machine, the Docker image already has doxygen pre-installed, so no additional installation will be necessary.
+CSE labs machines have doxygen pre-installed as well.***

 <br>